-Haystack Mountain Trail is a 3.1 mile lightly trafficked out and back trail located near West Rupert, VT that features a great forest setting and is rated as moderate.
+Haystack Mountain Trail is a 3.1 mile lightly trafficked out and back trail located near West Rupert, Vermont that features a great forest setting and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Wilmington, VT: Travel west on SR 9 for 1 mile.
 Turn right (north) onto Haystack Road.
 Travel to Chimney Hill Road and turn left.
 The road winds through a neighborhood for a little less than .5 mile.
 Turn right onto Binney Brook Road.
 Stay on Binney Brook until the road T's.
 Turn right onto Upper Dam Road and then an almost immediate left and proceed to the trailhead located on the right side of the road.